Amy Winehouse's latest concert dress to go under the hammer - ExBulletin

 Amy Winehouse’s latest concert dress to go under the hammer

-Proceeds will go to the AmyWinehouseFoundation, which supports vulnerable young adults struggling with addiction.

-Multiple Grammy Award-winning Winehouse, whose seminal and intensely moving 2006 album “Back to Black” is considered a modern classic, has spoken often of his personal experiences battling alcohol and drug addiction.
+Multi-Grammy Award-winning Winehouse, whose seminal and intensely soulful 2006 album “Back to Black” is considered a modern classic, has spoken often of his personal experiences in battling alcoholism and drug addiction.
+The short green and black dress designed by Naomi Parry is expected to sell for between $ 15,000 and $ 20,000.
+“It’s very iconic.
+But all of these dresses represent Amy — fantastic musician, songwriter, but also a fashion icon, ”Nolan said.

-The catalog of more than 400 pages composed by Julien’s is an overview of the singer’s influences and career, but also of her distinctive retro style which has made her a fashion icon.
+Another highlight of the sale is the heart-shaped handbag custom-made for her by Moschino that Winehouse used at the 2007 Brit Awards.
+The more than 400 page catalog compiled by Julien’s is an overview of influences and culture. singer’s career, but also her distinctive retro style which made her a fashion icon.
+The auction, in Beverly Hill, ran from Saturday to Sunday. – AFP

-Most of the dresses she wore during her performances are worth between $ 5,000 and $ 7,000, while her earrings will start at $ 400.
-Her signature lipstick is expected to cost between $ 400 and $ 600.

 Sources